infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 ### Responsive

 All variables are prepared to be responsive.
 If you set multiple keys in the manifest list that variable will be outputted in the correct media query.
-Breakpoints are taken from the global manifest.
+Breakpoints are taken from the global manifest and the order of the output breakpoints.

+> Global breakpoints must follow the convention from the smallest size to the largest.

 If you don't specify breakpoint key, that item will not be wrapped in the media query.

+If you write breakpoint that isn't defined in the global manifest, that condition will be ignored.

 **Manifest:**
 ```json